nicoleahmed/nicoles-ublacklist/README.md

 # nicoles-ublacklist

 ## uBlacklist
-Blocks specific sites from appearing in search results by Google, Bing, Brave, Duckduckgo, Ecosia, Quant, SearX, Homepage, Yahoo!
+Blocks specific sites from appearing in search results by Google, Bing, Brave, Duckduckgo, Ecosia, Quant, SearX, Startpage.com, Yahoo!
 Japan, Yandex
 You can block sites from within search result pages or on sites themselves by clicking the toolbar icon.
 You can synchronize rulesets across devices via cloud storage-  Google Drive and Dropbox are supported.
+This can help to reduce spam and malicious results appearing in your searches.

 You can also subscribe to public rulesets.
 See tables below and these pages:
       https://iorate.github.io/ublacklist/subscriptions